- Antique Satin

 - A Simulated leather.

 - A light, fine cloth made using carded or combed, linen or cotton yarns.
 The fabric has a crease-resistant, crisp finish.
 Linen lawn is synonymous with handkerchief linen.
-Cotton lawn is a similar type of fabric, which can be white, solid colored, or printed.

 - A medium to heavyweight luxury fabric made in a double cloth construction to create a blistered or quilted surface.
 Common end-uses are upholstery, draperies, and evening dresses.